brireyn/brireyn/README.md

 ### Hi there 👋 I'm Brittany!

-I am a Cloud Computing student that is aspiring to become a Cloud Security Engineer.
+I am a Cloud Engineer with a passion for IT, cloud-based services, and cybersecurity.
 Feel free to check out my current labs and projects!

 <h2>🔍🌥️ Cloud Security and CyberSecurity Projects:</h2>